h2oai/h2o-tutorials/h2o-world-2017/qwiklab/dai/student_instructions.md

 H2O Driverless AI is an artificial intelligence (AI) platform that automates some of the most difficult data science and machine learning workflows such as feature engineering, model validation, model tuning, model selection and model deployment.
 It aims to achieve the highest predictive accuracy, comparable to expert data scientists, but in much shorter time thanks to end-to-end automation.
 Driverless AI also offers automatic visualizations and machine learning interpretability (MLI).
 Especially in regulated industries, model transparency and explanation are just as important as predictive performance.

+### More Information

+The Driverless AI documentation (including the Driverless AI User Guide and the MLI booklet) is available on <http://docs.h2o.ai>.
+These docs can also be accessed directly within Driverless AI.

+Available Driverless AI webinars can be viewed here: [Driverless AI Webinars](https://www.gotostage.com/channel/4a90aa11b48f4a5d8823ec924e7bd8cf)

 ### ***Caution:***  Do not navigate away from this page!
 Open new browser tabs instead!

 #### Step 1:  Find your Driverless AI license key.